alix-gao/alix-gao.github.io/_posts/2024-08-22-how-to-bring-up-threadx-on-xen.md

     }
 ```

-it means 0x2f000000 is the physical address of gicd, of course, it need to be updated.
+so 0x2f000000 is the physical address of gicd, of course, it need to be updated.

 ### step 7. update gic address space